panda3d/panda3d-docs/distribution/building-binaries.rst

    * - p3assimp
      - Adds support for additional model formats beyond BAM by using Assimp

-More information about some of the libraries used by these plugins can be found :ref:`here <thirdparty-licenses>`.
+Note that some plug-ins use third-party libraries that may have different licensing terms from Panda3D.
+More information about these libraries can be found :ref:`here <thirdparty-licenses>`.
 Please review the licensing terms of these libraries before including the respective plug-in!

 Platform Tags
 -------------

-By default, Panda3D will build for Windows, macOS and Linux.
+By default, Panda3D will build for 64-bit versions of Windows, macOS and Linux.
 More specifically, *platform tags* are used to specify the minimum version and architecture of the operating system supported by a Python package.
 You can specify these platforms explicitly to customize the targeted platforms and their versions.
 The default set, as of Python 3.7, is as follows:

 .. code-block:: python

    'platforms': ['manylinux1_x86_64', 'macosx_10_6_x86_64', 'win_amd64'],

-(In some Python versions, more recent platform tags are used by default; see the list below for details.)
+On more recent versions of Python, newer defaults are used.
+See the list below for details.

 Sometimes, it is desirable to use third-party packages that do not provide wheels for a given platform.
 For example, the latest version of numpy no longer